Dimension reduction through Gamma convergence for general prestrained thin elastic sheets: Proof of Theorem 3

 \section{Proof of Theorem 3}

-From now on, we assume that $\overline{A}(x')=Id,$ which implies $\widetilde{b}(x')=\nu(x'),$ where $\nu(x')$ is the unit normal.
-In this case $\mbox{sym} (\nabla y^{T} \nabla \nu)$ is the second fundamental form of the surface parametrized by $y,$ we therefore write $\mathbf{II}=\mbox{sym} (\nabla y^{T} \nabla \nu).$ In order to prove theorem 3, we must provide an ansatz whose energy matches that of the lower bound.
+From now on, we assume that $\overline{A}(x')=Id,$ which implies ${b}(x')=\nu(x'),$ where $\nu(x')$ is the unit normal.
+In this case $\nabla y^{T} \nabla \nu$ is the second fundamental form of the surface parametrized by $y,$ we therefore write $\mathbf{II}=\nabla y^{T} \nabla \nu.$ In order to prove theorem 3, we must provide an ansatz whose energy matches that of the lower bound.
 We will split the proof into three parts: the case $\mathbf{II}=0,$ the case $\mathbf{II}$ bounded away from $0,$ and the general case.
 The case $\mathbf{II}=0$ will involve a highly oscilatory ansatz, that resembles the Nash-Kuiper embedding.
+More precisely, it is basically the ansatz used in \cite{friesecke2006hierarchy} with different powers of $h.$ The proof uses recent results about the Monge-Ampere equation \cite{lewicka2017convex}.
 The case $\mathbf{II}$ bounded away from $0$ involves an essentially different ansatz, in which in-plane and out-of-plane strain combine to relieve the residual metric.
 Finally, the general case involves combining the two constructions.

 First we deal with the case $\mathbf{II}=0.$ The lower bound implies an optimal $s,$ which in general has only $L^{2}$ regularity.
 We need to approximate it by $C_{0}^{\infty}$ functions.
-We begin with a lemma related to this approximation.
+This is done in Lemma \ref{approximationbysmoothfunctions}.
+Lemma \ref{wrinklesapproximatestrain} is a convex integration-type result which is at the heart of the construction of the ansatz.
+Lemma \ref{lemmastrong} essentially justifies a Taylor expansion for the energy.
+Lemma \ref{boundond} is technical: it states that a quantity of interest is uniformly bounded.
+Building on previous lemmas, Lemma \ref{lastlemma} states that it is possible to construct an ansatz with arbitrary nonlinear strain in the case $\mathbf{II}=0.$ The proof of the upper bound in the case $\mathbf{II}=0$ is a consequence of these lemmas.